Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 special instructions

-During lactation, it is necessary to refuse breastfeeding for the entire period of treatment with Prednisolone.
-In pregnancy up to 12 weeks, Prednisolone is contraindicated.
-At a later date, it is possible only in case of emergency.
+During lactation, it is necessary to avoid breastfeeding for the entire period of treatment with Prednisolone.
+Prednisolone is contraindicated during pregnancy under 12 weeks.
+At a later date, it will only be possible if absolutely necessary.

-Children are allowed to take Prednisolone, but you should adhere to the most accurate dosages and take the drug only if absolutely necessary.
+Children are allowed to take Prednisolone, but they should adhere to the most precise dosages and take the drug only when absolutely necessary.

-Alcoholic drinks do not affect the work of Prednisolone in the body.
+Alcoholic drinks do not affect the way Prednisolone works in the body.

 spinomed.ru

-• Solution for intravenous and intramuscular administration of 30 mg / ml - 1 ml; 15 mg / ml - 2 ml.
+• Solution for intravenous and intramuscular administration 30 mg/ml - 1 ml; 15 mg/ml - 2 ml.

 • Tablets 1 and 5 mg.